ds-dti/DS01_01_Social-Media-Suicide-Indication-Detection/README.md

 - Text Vectorization is the process of converting text into numerical representation.

 ## Model
+On this project, we used the RNN algorithm to classified the data.
 ![Model Layer](Image/model_layer.png)

+The acuraccy that we got is 93%

 ## How to use API
 ```